camunda/camunda-docs-manual/content/user-guide/cockpit/process-instance-view.md

 In addition to the instance information you can [edit variables]({{< relref "#edit-variables" >}}) or change the assignees of user tasks.

 In the Incidents tab you can click on the Incident message name, which will open the stacktrace of the selected incident.
-Furthermore you can also increment the number of retries for a failed job by hitting the <button class="btn btn-xs dropdown-toggle"><i class="glyphicon glyphicon-repeat"></i></button> button.
+Furthermore you can also increment the number of retries for a failed job by hitting the {{< glyphicon name="repeat" >}} button.

 The User Tasks tab allows to manage groups for selected user tasks.
-Hit the <button class="btn btn-xs dropdown-toggle"><i class="glyphicon glyphicon-user"></i></button> button to open the corresponding menu.
+Hit the {{< glyphicon name="user" >}} button to open the corresponding menu.

 # Add Variables

 {{< img src="../img/cockpit-add-variables.png" title="Add Variables" >}}

-Hit the <button class="btn btn-xs dropdown-toggle"><i class="glyphicon glyphicon-plus"></i> </button> button on the right hand side to add variables to a process instance.
+Hit the {{< glyphicon name="plus" >}} button on the right hand side to add variables to a process instance.
 You can choose between different data types.
 Please note that variables will be overwritten if you add a new variable with an existing name.

 # Edit Variables

 {{< img src="../img/cockpit-edit-variables.png" title="Edit Variables" >}}

-Edit variables in the list of variables by using the <button class="btn btn-xs dropdown-toggle"><i class="glyphicon glyphicon-pencil"></i> </button> symbol.
+Edit variables in the list of variables by using the {{< glyphicon name="pencil" >}} symbol.
 This feature allows you to change the value of variables as well as the type.
 A validation of the date format and for the value of integers happens on client side.
 If you enter NULL the variable will be converted to a string type.

 # Cancel a Process Instance